Temple Beth-El (Jersey City, New Jersey): Congregational developments

+21st century

 One of the hallmarks of the congregation is its outreach to a diverse Jewish community, especially its welcoming of the LGBTQ community, interfaith households, and those from many ethnic and cultural backgrounds.
 Members come from all over Hudson County and beyond.
 The congregation also adopted an innovative membership program in 2012 called Terumah, which allows households to make an annual voluntary pledge in place of traditional annual dues.
 In 2012 the congregation also made its High Holy Day services equally open to members and non-members without any required donation.

 When the condition of the building declined, the congregation considered developing part of its property to raise funds.
 This plan was dropped after research showed it was more advantageous to keep the full temple lot intact.
 The members voted in 2015 to remain at their current location and renovate the main sanctuary building.
+The same year, the congregation demolished its 110-year-old Samuel Berman House, also on Kennedy Boulevard, as a means to cut costs.

-Hurricane Irene in 2011 had caused considerable damage to an already compromised roof, leading to issues with ceilings and walls in the building.
+Hurricane Irene in 2011 caused considerable damage to an already compromised roof, leading to issues with ceilings and walls in the building.
 Temporary repairs were made but an expensive roof replacement was needed.
 This was completed in 2016 as the first step in the renovation process.

 From 2011 to 2017 the congregation was served by Rabbi Debra Hachen.
 The congregation's membership grew from a low of around 90 households around 2008 to a membership of 150 households in 2016 as demographics in Hudson County began to change and many younger adults and families sought out urban living.
 The congregation established a Jewish Young Adults of Jersey City group in 2013.
 The religious school of Temple Beth-El served over 50 children as of 2016.
 Temple Beth-El was also a founding congregation in the interfaith community organizing group known as Jersey City Together which began in 2015.

 On the morning of October 3, 2016, Temple Beth-El celebrated the 90th anniversary of the sanctuary building during the Rosh Hashanah worship service.

 In 2018 Rabbi Leana Moritt took over the pulpit as Rabbi and Spiritual Leader of Temple Beth-El.
 In the next two years the temple community continued to grow with family membership approaching 180 families and with religious school enrollment of 75 children.
 Temple Beth-El intends to celebrate the 100th Anniversary of its current building in 2026 in a newly renovated space.
 A campaign was started to raise the necessary funds to create a modern, energy-efficient, space for the next 100 years.